 Num Lock Key

 The Num Lock key, when turned on, allows the 10-Key keypad to be used for inputting numbers.
 When turned off, the numeric keypad serves for other functions (Page Up/Down, Arrows, Home/End).
 This toggle key has been removed so that young learners do not get confused when keys don't work the way they expect them to.
-The 10-Key keypad has also been simplified to show only numbers.
+The 10-Key keypad is now only used to input numbers.

 Scroll Lock Key